-I Loved visiting the R.O.M.
-(Royal Ontario Museum) when I was a kid.
+I Loved visiting the ROM (Royal Ontario Museum) when I was a kid.
 I’ve always been a big fan of history especially Dinosaurs and Mummies.
-This past weekend we got the opportunity to take our little guy for the first time and it was so much fun!
-Check out our two minute tour and top 10 reasons why the R.O.M. is the perfect place for a family outing (we’ve even included a few helpful tips!)
+Check out our two minute tour and top 10 reasons why the ROM is the perfect place for a family outing (we’ve even included a few helpful tips!)

 One of the best things about the ROM is that the price for entry is very reasonable especially given the fact that it’s easy to spend 3+ hours wandering and interacting.
 If you’re interested they also have memberships that allow you to come as often as you’d like and provides additional benefits (like free coat check!)
 TIP: If you plan to visit more than once definitely upgrade to a Membership!